-PURPOSE: To establish expectations of student performance within the MSN FNP Program.
+PURPOSE: To establish expectations of student performance within the Master of Science in

+Nursing Program.

-Attendance at Clinical Experiences
+PROCEDURE: Attendance at Clinical Experiences

-In order to obtain the necessary clinical experience to practice as an entry level FNP, the student must complete all of the clinical hour requirements in the program.
+In order to obtain the necessary clinical experience, the student must complete all of the clinical hour requirements in the program.
 When this does not occur, learning suffers and learning objectives cannot be met.
 Therefore, the following guidelines will be followed: